Beldingjason/tesla-bms-esp32s3/README.md

 settings.balanceHyst = 0.04;       // Balance hysteresis
 ```

-**Note:** Currently these must be set in code.
-EEPROM persistence is planned for future release.
+**Note:** Currently these must be set in code. `IgnoreVolt` accepts values from 0.0 V up to 4.3 V. EEPROM persistence is planned for future release.

 ### WiFi Configuration (Optional - pin_config.h)